-Salmon leave their freshwater spawning and rearing habitat as juveniles and go to the ocean, where they grow and spend their adult lives, and then return to the freshwater habitat of their origin generally three to five years later to spawn and die.
-Columbia River Indian tribes understood this life cycle very well.
-They understood the unique life histories of the salmon species that inhabited the river basin, Chinook, coho, sockeye, chum and pink, and also steelhead and sea-run cutthroat trout.
-Salmon were an important food for Indians; they knew when the adult salmon would return each year.
+Salmon leave their freshwater spawning and rearing habitat as juveniles and go to the ocean, where they grow and spend their adult lives, and then return to the freshwater habitat of their origin generally two to five years later to spawn and die.
+Columbia River Indian tribes understand this life cycle very well.
+They understand the unique life histories of the salmon species that inhabit the river basin, today and historically, including Chinook, coho, sockeye, chum and pink, and also steelhead and sea-run cutthroat trout.
+Salmon have always been an important food for Indians; they know when the adult salmon will return each year.

-In the tribes’ religious beliefs, salmon were a gift from the benevolent salmon king.
-The tribes believed salmon were immortal and that in the ocean they took on human form, lived in separate houses according to their species, and that every year the salmon king would order the people to clothe themselves in fish skins and go up the river as a present to the Indians.
-This also perpetuated their races.
-In honor of the gift, Indians treated the annual arrival of the salmon, in the spring, with great reverence and ceremony.
+In the tribes’ traditional beliefs, salmon are a gift from the benevolent salmon king.
+The tribes believe salmon are immortal and that in the ocean they take on human form, live in separate houses according to their species, and that every year the salmon king orders the people to clothe themselves in fish skins and go up the river as a present to the Indians.
+This also perpetuates their races.
+In honor of the gift, Indians treat the annual arrival of the salmon, in the spring, with great reverence and ceremony.

 “The arrival of the Salmon throughout this River is hailed with Dances and many ceremonies which I was five days too late to see; and therefore cannot say what they are; but deep attention is paid by them to what they believe will keep the Salmon about them; for this purpose the Beach of the River is kept very clean, no part whatever of the Salmon is allowed to touch the River after it is brought on shore, the scales the bowels &c are all cleaned on the land a few yards from the River, for experience has taught them the delicate perceptions of this fish, even a Dog going in the edge of the water, the Salmon dash down the Current and any part of one of them being thrown into the water, they do not return until the next day, especially if blood has been washed; in spearing of them, if the fish is loose on the Spear and gets away, the fishing is done for that day.
 The spearing of the Salmon at the Fall was committed for [to] one Man for the public good, of course the supply was scant until the fish became sufficiently numerous to use the Seine Net.
 The third day we were here, the Spearman in going to the Fall with his Spear came close to the bleached skull of a Dog, this polluted his Spear; he returned to his shed, informed them of the accident, and to prevent the fish going away he must purify himself and his Spear, this was done by boiling the bark of the red Thorn, the steam of which on himself and the head of his spear began the process.
 When the heat had moderated, his face and hands and the spear were washed with it and by noon he was ready and proceeded to the Fall.”